ececorlu/GeoAdvances2024/README.md

 # GeoAdvances2024
-Visibility Analysis using BIM GIS Integration
+The documents of the article "Visibility Analysis using BIM GIS Integration"